Insight

 Overlapping outreach

-Two reps contact the same buyer with different messages, which leaves the buyer confused and makes your team look disorganized.
+Two reps contact the same caller with different messages, leaving them confused and your team looking disorganized.

-Fix: Assign clear ownership for each stakeholder and document who talks to whom.
+Assign clear ownership for each caller type and document who handles what.

 Coverage gaps

-Fix: Map every stakeholder to a specific team member and track engagement to catch gaps early.
+Map every call type to a specific team member and track engagement to catch gaps early.

 Inconsistent messaging